 Cognitive-Behavioral Therapy (CBT) is a widely used, proven, evidence-based approach to psychotherapy that focuses on the connection between thoughts, feelings, and behaviors.
 CBT treatment operates under the principle that our thoughts influence our emotions and behaviors.
 Identifying and changing problematic or harmful thought patterns can alleviate stress and anxiety and improve overall well-being.
 One key feature of this approach is it’s structured and solution-focused, making it a practical and effective treatment with clear results.
 I use it as a core part of my practice.
-I cover specific strategies such as Cognitive-behavioral treatment for social anxiety and CBT-I for sleep elsewhere in this blog.
+I cover specific strategies such as CBT for ADHD, Cognitive-behavioral treatment for social anxiety and CBT-I for sleep elsewhere in this blog.

 Cognitive-Behavioral Therapy Background